EmpPowiUDE/NovalandGuide/docs/source/Buttons.rst

 Costumized Button
 =====================
-Customized buttons are essential in creating a personalized and engaging user experience for participants in an oTree app.
+Customized buttons are essential in creating a personalized user experience for participants in an oTree app.
 Unlike a standard "Next" button, a customized button can perform a variety of functions depending on the app's requirements.

 HTML Button Overview
 =====================